PalmPalm7/CS162-Group13-Clone/reports/project1.md

 Originally, the plan was to have the default scheduler use a list of all of the threads attempting to acquire a lock and to use the *sema_up* and *sema_down* threads to manipulate the priorities of threads as they acquired locks.
 After the design review, the decision was made to instead create additional members of the thread struct, including an entirely new priority donation struct, to keep track of the various donations.
 Additionally, the default implementations of *sema_up* and *sema_down* were mostly kept intact and new functions were added to keep track of the synchronization between different threads as they interact with locks.

 Prior to the design review, we were not as familiar with the thread system in pintos as we should have been.
-In order to implement the MLFQS, it was necessary to modify many more functions than expected.
+In order to implement the MLFQS, it was necessary to add a lot of callback function for updating each thread at a typical timing, and it is useless to change the other thread manipulation.

 The following functions were all modified or added to fully implement the MLFQS:
 ```